genevaers/Community/tsc/meetings/2023/@Next_GenevaERS-TSC_MeetingMinutes.md

 ## Administration
 - We will not be meeting next week on July 4, as that is the US Independence Day holiday.
 - What do we want to accomplish before our annual OMP review in August?
-  - Publish repos
+  - Publish repos in public GitHub
-    - Performance-Engine
-    - Performance-Engine-R-and-D
     - Workbench
     - Test-Framework
       - Split out from the current Java repo
+    - Run-Control-Utilities
+    - Performance-Engine
+    - Performance-Engine-R-and-D
     - DevOps (PE build process)
   - Anything else?
 ## Workbench